Vonage/vivid-3/docs/getting-started/advanced.md

 ### vivid class

 *require* a `vvd-root` class* selector to be present on a wrapping element (advisably the `:root`.
-When set on the `:root` (html element), typeface sizes are able to descend from the root font-size, thus comply with the [WCAG 1.4.4](https://www.w3.org/WAI/WCAG21/Understanding/resize-text)).
+When set on the `:root` (html element), typeface sizes are able to descend from the root font-size, thus comply with the [WCAG 1.4.4](https://www.w3.org/WAI/WCAG21/Understanding/resize-text)) to ensure text readability experience..

 ---